 G.Skill never disappoints.
 Memory came clocked at 3200 MHz as advertised.
 Just made some changes to the BIOS settings to allow it to use its full clock speed and it was off to the races.
 Planning on getting two more 16 GB sticks in the future.
 I'll have a server for a PC.

 I wanted to get two of the 960 EVO Pro M.2 drives but my build was already too expensive.
 I'm not throwing shade at the 860 at all, as it transfers files very quickly.
 Even without the NVMe protocol, I feel like Samsung has truly gotten it right.
 Wouldn't go with any other manufacturer when it comes to M.2 SSDs.

 This card is a work of art.
 It is not OC but I feel like it doesn't need to be either.
 I scored over 10K on Time Spy with this build.
 That puts it at the top 92%.
 I'm okay with that.
 The fans stop running when the GPU is idle and a threshold temp is reached.
 This conserves some of the fans' life as they are not continuously running, so don't be alarmed if the fans are not always spinning.
 Very cool fan technology with the RGB LEDs right on the fans.
 By installing RGB Fusion, you can get the fans to output a number of modes and colors.
 Very well designed.

 This case is beautiful.
 However, it lacks some details on the description that would've been nice to know.
 The top USB type A and type C ports use two different connectors on the motherboard.
-I was forced to connect the 2 type a USB ports and cannot use my USB type C port.
+I was forced to connect the 2 type A USB ports and cannot use the USB type C port located at on the top of the case.
 Also, the motherboard is a bit over sized for this case as the bottom of the fan located at the rear of the case rubs against it a bit.
 All in all though, the case does fit everything else pretty nicely.